xelbooks/fuse-releases/README.md

 software; its source is not public, and no licence to copy, modify or redistribute these binaries is granted by their presence here.

-Published by Xelbooks LLC d/b/a Brandenacity, Fayetteville, North Carolina.
+Published by Xelbooks LLC dba Brandenacity, Fayetteville, North Carolina.